About One Square World

 Secretary, Board of Directors

-• Erin is a queer scientist, nature enthusiast, data nerd, and pleasure activist.
+Erin Coates-Connor (she/they) is a queer scientist, nature enthusiast, data nerd, and pleasure activist.
 As a systems thinker and experimenter, Erin thrives on understanding the intricate threads that connect systems, and is always seeking to translate ideas into actionable plans.
 She has a particular interest in ecological restoration and its intersections with environmental justice and community engagement with citizen science.
 Erin holds a BA in Environmental Studies and Sustainable Development from Mount Holyoke College, as well as a MSc in Environmental Conservation from UMass Amherst, where she studied the effectiveness of different management approaches on controlling invasive plant species and restoring native species diversity.
 Currently in her work life, she channels her analytical skills as a Health and Safety Analyst in the construction industry.
 Erin has previously worked as an Admin and Research Assistant in energy-efficiency program evaluation with consulting firm NMR Group.
 Based in the coastal town of Ipswich, Massachusetts, Erin is a member of the town's Open Space Committee where she advocates for increasing access to open space lands.
 She maintains a deep connection with nature, and can often be found exploring beaches, hiking forested trails, and paddling along the riverbanks.
 Erin is also deeply committed to fostering sexually liberated cultures and creating environments for healing from sexual trauma.
 Through this work, she holds spaces for people to explore embodied senses of liberation and pleasure, empowering them to seek their own paths to safety and power in intimate relationships.